Non Clinical Side Hustles (Part II)

 However, participating every so often might buy you and your significant other the occasional steak dinner.
 No pretending to listen to drug reps while you eat this time!
 (Sorry drug reps.)

 Unlike most consumer market research surveys, medical market research firms pay actual cash, and generally at decent rates.
-Rates ranging from a minimum of $60 to a healthy $200 or more per hour is not uncommon.
+Rates ranging from a minimum of $60 to a healthy $200 or more per hour are not uncommon.

 Some paid medical market research firms include M3 Global Research, Curizon, DoctorDirectory, DocThought, All Global Circle, and MNOW.
 Just be sure to do your own due diligence before signing up for anything and handing over your data.